ksvan/node-red-contrib-komfovent/komfnodes/reverse.md

 Traffic towards ajax.xml seems to be expected to have host header set, content type of text/plain and connection keep-alive.
 But seems to be more stable without any other headers set in request() than case sensitive Content-Length

+#### Modes with timeouts
+These modes are only accepting a timeout value in minutes as the value.
+283 is fireplace

+	283=80
+This would activate Fireplace for 80 minutes.

 #### Current setup - working

 	request.post({